A fast and effective kernel two-sample test for large-scale data: Introduction

 An unbiased estimate of $\textrm{MMD}^2$ was considered by \cite{gretton2007kernel}:

-Here, $\alpha$ and $\beta$ represent the average of within-sample kernel values and $\gamma$ represents the average of between-sample kernel values.
+Here, $\alpha$ and $\beta$ represent the average of within-sample kernel values, and $\gamma$ represents the average of between-sample kernel values.
 When the kernel $k$ is characteristic, such as the Gaussian kernel or the Laplacian kernel, the MMD behaves as a metric \citep{sriperumbudur2010hilbert}.

-\cite{gretton2007kernel, gretton2009fast, gretton2012kernel} proposed testing methods based on the asymptotic behaviors of MMD. \cite{gretton2012optimal} and \cite{ramdas2015adaptivity} studied the choice of the kernel and its bandwidth, and revealed that the performance of the test using Gaussian kernel is independent of the bandwidth as long as the median heuristic, the median of all pairwise distances among observations, is used as the kernel bandwidth.
+\cite{gretton2007kernel, gretton2009fast, gretton2012kernel} proposed testing methods based on the asymptotic behaviors of MMD as well as the bootstrap procedure. \cite{gretton2012optimal} and \cite{ramdas2015adaptivity} studied the choice of the kernel and its bandwidth, revealing that under some conditions, the performance of the test using a Gaussian kernel is independent of the bandwidth when the bandwidth is greater than the median heuristic\footnote{The median of all pairwise distances among observations.}.